Third Energy UK

 - The council had failed to secure long-term financial protection from the fracking company against environmental damage of the area.

-'Nearly everyone who responded to the council’s fracking consultation in Ryedale rejected the plans,' says lawyer Richard Stein.
+Lawyer Richard Stein argued that 'Nearly everyone who responded to the council’s fracking consultation in Ryedale rejected the plans'.

 Campaigners and resident groups expressed disappointment and outrage at the result.
 Friends of the Earth insisted 'councillors didn’t have the information about the total carbon emissions produced from the fracking project' to make a fair decision.
 The non-profit was ordered to pay £10,000 in legal costs.